cal1co/tic-tac-toe/README.md

 ## Known bugs and unintended features:
-- When all moves are played by the PC, a tie condition is not shown
+- When all moves are played by the PC, a tie condition is not shown.
+There are 2 other game patterns that don't result in a tie.
-- Some browsers display the avatar preview incorecctly (compared to Firefox)
+- Some browsers display the avatar preview incorecctly (compared to Firefox).
 - Meow button creates content below screen, forcing a downwards scroll.
-- After font change, text is not displayed in center of board
+- After font change, text is not displayed in center of board.
 - Hovering over a cell merely changes the colour to white when mouseleave.
-This creates an issue with the alternate themes that don't have a white button as the original state.
+This creates an issue with the alternate theme that don't have a white button as the original state. <--[!FIXED 1/15/22!]-->
 - Could not use jQuery (or most DOM functions) on the nes/gameboy theme.
-- After a recent change, x's and o's aren't switching first move .__.
+- After a recent change, x's and o's aren't switching first move after a game is played .__.

 ## Wishlist and housekeeping:
 - Many alternate themes have been prepared but not implemented.
 In order to display the nes/gameboy theme, many steps had to be taken, and issues with jQuery arose (see "Known bugs").
 4 more themes exist which sadly have not been utilised.